edify/cl-curricula/README.md

 $ export CL_REDIS_PORT=6379
 $ export CL_AUTH_PASSPHRASE=stringUsedInTheBootstrapper
 ```
-  - You can get CL_LO_API_ID and CL_LO_API_SECRET using the cl-auth/bootstrap script.
+  - You can get CL_LO_API_ID and CL_LO_API_SECRET using the cl-auth-js/bootstrap script.

-4. Before executing the main file, you need to make sure that your redis and orientdb instances are running (check docker-compose file in the cl-core project).
+4. Before executing the main file, you need to make sure that your redis and orientdb instances are running.

 5. Execute the main file to start the server:
 ```bash